 grid reference TL 917 650

-A listed building, this busy local pub sits in the middle of the village and is the centre of local life.
-The restaurant, serving good home cooked food, is within the public bar area but separated by up-lights from an original wall.
-There is a separate bar for pool and darts.
+A listed building, this popular local sits in the middle of the village a short walk from the railway station.
+The restaurant, serving good home cooked food, is within the public bar area separated by up-lights from an original wall, with a separate bar for pool and darts.
 On bank holidays and special occasions live music is performed.
-The conker competition is a feature in the autumn.
-B&B accommodation is available.
+The pub holds regular quiz nights and bingo.
+Accommodation is available.

 Although the pub can appear food-oriented, people just there for drinks are welcomed.